alex-ten/HFSP/content/analyses/descriptive/02 splitting by performance and learning.md

 - The lines represent probability of a correct response as a function of trial number.
 The raw (and very noisy) probabilities curves are shown in opaque colors, and their liberally smoothed counterparts (rolling average over 10 trials) appear in more solid colors.
 The between-group difference can be seen even from the unsmoothed data curves.

 ### 2.3.
 Group-level performance during free play split by task
-Each panel in [Figure 2.3](#f-2-3){: .animated} shows group-level performance on the corresponding task along with the proportion of subjects from that group who played that task.
+Each panel in [Figure 2.3](#f-2-3){: .animated} shows group-level performance on the corresponding task along with the proportion of subjects from each group who played that task.

 {% include caption.html
     obj='figure'